adaltas/node-shell/doc/usage/config.md

 * `required` (boolean)
   Whether or not the value must always be present.

+## The properties for `help`

+* `writer` (string|StreamWriter)
+  Where to print the help output.
+Possible string values include "stdout" and "stderr" and default to "stderr".
+The property is used internally by the help route.
+* `route` (function|string)
+  The function or module name of the route which responsible for printing help information.

 ## The properties for `options`

 Described on the [Option page](./options)